 *Take notes as needed.

 *After reading/listening to the resource, take the 1st action step.
 Immediately.
-Figure out what you what you need to do next and schedule your steps.
+Figure out what you need to do next and schedule your steps.

 Let’s get on with it, shall we?